No visit to Plymouth harbor is ever complete without visiting Cup Cake Charlies. Some of the best

 Since it was lunch time when we started our Main Street exploration, we decided to stop for lunch at Liam Maguire's Irish Pub.
 They have a nice menu, a pretty good beer list and a nice area in the back with picnic benches and umbrellas.
 We had a wide variety of food, and everyone agreed that it was tasty!

-Take a look at their Yelp listing and the menu, to see why we thought it was a nice lunch stop.
+Take a look at their menu, to see why we thought it was a nice lunch stop.

 Wellfleet is actually on Cape Cod and is pretty close to Provincetown.
-If you drive to Wellfleet from Plymouth try to avoid peak tourist time.
+If you drive to Wellfleet from Plymouth (64 miles via route 6) try to avoid peak tourist time, as that route gets very busy.
 There are a number of beaches here.
-If you decide to go for a swim beware that there are sharks in the area.
+If you decide to go for a swim be aware that there are sharks in the area (there are several warning signs).

 We met my sister & her husband for lunch at the Bookstore & Restaurant (image #2 above) where we had mussels and french fries.
 Image #1 and #3 are of the harbor & beach area directly aross the street from the restaurant.

-Take a look at the restaurants Yelp Page to see their menu and various reviews.
+Take a look at the restaurant's menu to see what they offer.

 In our zeal to get to Wellfleet in time to meet my sister & her husband for lunch, we got there way too early and decided to drive up through Truro where we saw the sign for the National Seashore & Lighthouse.
 Since it seemed to be such a great way to spend some time, we parked and began our exploration.
 Unfortunately, the lighthouse was being renovated - but - we did discover an unusual fact about the lighthouse; it's original location (450 feet away) was much closer to the ocean, and was relocated when the Atlantic Ocean continued to cause the cliffs there to erode.